wxyang007/datavizmusa620/README.md

 # data-viz-template

-A template for setting up a Jekyll-powered blog with Github Pages.
+A template for including data visualizations in a Jekyll-powered blog with Github Pages.

 ## Steps